Warner Leisure Hotels: Studley Castle

 Studley Castle is a 19th-century country house at Studley, Warwickshire, England.
 The Grade II* listed building was once owned by the Lyttleton family before being bequeathed by Philip Lyttleton to his niece Dorothy, who married Francis Holyoake.

 Their son Francis Lyttleton Holyoake, the High Sheriff of Warwickshire in 1834, inherited Ribston Hall in Yorkshire from a business partner in 1833 and changed his name to Holyoake-Goodricke.
 The sale of the Yorkshire property financed the building of a new mansion at Studley.
 The new house, designed in Gothic Revival style by the architect Samuel Beazley, was completed in 1836.

 The house was occupied by Studley College between 1903 and the early 1960s and was used as a horticultural training establishment for ladies.
 It later became offices for the British Leyland and Rover Group car companies.

 In more recent times a section of the Castle was converted for use as a hotel.
 After a £50 million refurbishment, and the addition of a music venue, the hotel reopened in April 2019 as the 14th property in the Warner Leisure Hotels collection.
 An industry news item in November 2018 stated that the new hotel planned to offer "209 rooms, two restaurants, a cinema, bars and lounges, a spa, a range of outdoor pursuits to enjoy (laser clay, cycling, archery), and one of the largest live performance venues on the UK hotel scene".
-A company spokesperson was quoted as saying that it had "expertly restored the castle to its former glory, a historic castle with 21st century technology.

-Villages
+Warner Comfort

 Corton Coastal Village

 Corton Coastal Village, in Corton, Suffolk, was originally part of the Colman Estate; at the end of the 19th century Jeremiah Colman built a house called The Clyffe.
 Warner bought part of the estate in 1946 and began to develop it as a modern coastal holiday village.